 - Kidney Cancer: Healthcare practitioners have treated 18.6 percent more cases of kidney cancer in the past 10 years than in previous years.

-- Whopping Cough: The 10-year increase for whopping cough is nearly 146 percent.
-This may be due in part to parents opting out of whopping cough vaccinations.
+- Whooping Cough: The 10-year increase for whooping cough is nearly 146 percent.
+This may be due in part to parents opting out of whooping cough vaccinations.

 The healthcare industry has identified these previous conditions, preparing to handle further increases with supplies and resources.
 However, a new threat is always possible.
 If something similar to the Ebola virus spread across the country, this would have a drastic impact on patient care and healthcare facilities.